BACC Presents 2017 ATHENA Award to Dr. Denis Casey at September 28 Luncheon Honoring Outstanding Local Women Leaders

-Outstanding local women who have been nominated for the 2017 BACC/WBN ATHENA Award include: Mary Beth Brend, Manager of Clinical Nursing Operations at Advocate Good Shepherd Hospital; Dr. Denise Casey, Founder and Director of Barrington Behavioral Health and Wellness; and Chrissie Newton Mena, Founder and President of Living60010 Media Inc.
+During the luncheon three local women leaders were honored, including: Mary Beth Brend, Manager of Clinical Nursing Operations at Advocate Good Shepherd Hospital; Dr. Denise Casey; and Chrissie Newton Mena, Founder and President of Living60010 Media Inc.

-Dr. Denise Casey is the founder and director of Barrington Behavioral Health and Wellness (BBHW), 400 E. Main St., Suite 100, in Barrington.
+Dr. Denise Casey is the Founder and Director of Barrington Behavioral Health and Wellness (BBHW), 400 E. Main St., Suite 100, in Barrington and 290 N. Rand Rd. in Lake Zurich.
 She maintains the business, marketing, and management of services and staff, as well as her own client caseload.
 BBHW has two locations that provide in-office and home-based therapeutic services throughout the county for seniors and those with disabilities.
 Dr. Casey also facilitates support groups in the community, addressing issues such as divorce recovery, anger management and parents of substance users, and often provides educational seminars pro bono on self care, stress management, work wellness and more.
 She intentionally collaborates, instead of competing, with other service providers and regularly participates in local charity events, fundraisers and community awareness events.
 BBHW hosted a two-year crises text hotline for teens, to decrease suicide and increase support and therapist referrals within the community.
 Dr. Casey also created a Practice Management group for private practitioners in neighboring counties to provide ongoing education, mutual support and idea sharing, and volunteers her time to offer pet therapy for seniors with dementia.
 She mentors clinicians in need of clinical supervision hours and provides one-on-one supervision and encouragement to her staff.
 Her volunteer work includes the Wellness Within Project at Good Shepherd Hospital, as well as the Take a Stand drug awareness and prevention program.

 ATHENA, an international award, has been given in 500 cities and 8 countries.
 Recipients have included Condoleezza Rice, former Secretary of State; Kay Koplovitz, founder of USA Networks and the first women network president in television history; Pat Schroeder, former 12-term U.S. Congresswoman; Ruth Bader Ginsburg, U.S. Supreme Court Justice, and others.